bostrick/monkeypod-python/README.rst

     - POST: contrary to the example, and id does not need to be provided on create, it will be generated and returned from the servrer

+Server Side Normalizations:

+    'name' attr will be broken up into Frist Name, Last Name, ....
+    'email' will be lowercased